WeblateOrg/weblate/docs/admin/config.rst

 MT_SAP_USE_MT
 -------------

-Should the machine translation service also be used? (in addition to the term database).
+Whether to also use machine translation services, in addition to the term database.
 Possible values: True / False

 .. seealso::